 Little of “Euro nymphing” is new, having evolved over a century and a half.
 Rod length has cycled from long to short and back to long over the centuries (see Fly Fishing Tactics – Fly Rod Length).
 And Orvis manufactured a leader over thirty years ago with an orange butt that gradually became clear as it tapered to the tip.
 It was designed for tight-line, high-stick nymphing.
 But Orvis discontinued its manufacture, presumably due to low sales, indicating that interest in tight-line nymphing in America had faded.
 Thus we are beholding to our European brethren for resurrecting interest in and further perfecting this old and highly effective method of fly fishing.

 Tight-line, or Euro nymphing, requires the acquisition of a high degree of skill.
-Once mastered, it allows one to fish more types of water, more thoroughly, and in the end, puts more fish into the net.
+But once mastered, it allows one to fish more types of water, more thoroughly, putting more fish into the net.
 But let’s set the record straight.
 It is not new, and most of its development occurred on the American continent, not the European!
 Whatever it may now be called, Czech, French, Euro, or simply tight-line nymphing, it is a very effective technique for trout fishing.
 If you want to elevate your game, and are willing to put in the time and effort to learn this technique, you will be handsomely rewarded.

 written by Al Simpson, October, 2017.